sebastiangreger/kirby3-commentions/README.md

 ### commentionsEndpoints

-In order to receive webmentions (this is optional, you may also use the plugin for traditional comments only), you have to announce your webmention endpoint in the HTML &lt;head&gt;.
-The easiest way is by placing `<?php commentionsEndpoints(); ?>` within the applicable template (often in `snippets/header.php`); if in doubt, place it at the very end just before the &lt;</head>&gt; tag.

-By default, the above helper is nothing more than a shortcut to render the following HTML, which allows other websites to discover that your site accepts webmentions:
+By default, the helper `<?php commentionsEnpoints(); ?>` is nothing more than a shortcut to render the following HTML, which allows other websites to discover that your site accepts webmentions:

 ```HTML
 <link rel="webmention" href="https://<SITE-URL>/webmention-endpoint" />